aquasecurity/tfsec/CONTRIBUTING.md

 Create your core rule file by duplicating an existing rule and renaming it appropriately.
 Remove all logic from the function at the end for now.

+Rules should add results for failure or non-compliance with the check logic AND also provide a Passed result for when the check complies.

 Fill out the `rules.Rule` struct with appropriate information.
 The fields are described below:

 | Field            | Description |